 In a manufacturing facility and warehouse space, every inch, every moment and every movement must be maximized in order to reach peak efficiency.
 There is scholarly research that indicates best practices for achieving just this goal.
 But although material handling procedures include a lot of nuances, it doesn’t mean it is out of reach for a warehouse manager who doesn’t have a doctorate degree.
-With handy machinery such as self-dumping hoppers, minutes can be shaved of the process, which in turn saves money.
+With handy machinery such as self-dumping hoppers, a forklift dumpster or a granite a frame, minutes to hours can be shaved of the process, which in turn saves money.
 Let’s look at a breakdown of the factors at play.

 Every manufacturer works hard to save money in the building process, but that’s not where the opportunity for efficiency ends.
 Reducing expense is the biggest motivating factor for adjusting materials handling procedures through the use of specialized equipment, minimal movement and strategic storage.